Tasks are the cornerstone of the todo.vu platform.

 - You grant the follower permission or access to the task (in the case they didn’t have it already).

-Search and add followers by clicking ‘Followers’ on your task.
+Search and add followers by clicking the eye icon to the right-hand side of your task.

 You don’t have to add a due date to your tasks, but it can certainly help to keep you organised and on track.